explosion/spacy-llm/usage_examples/textcat_openai/README.md

-## Using GPT-3.5 models from OpenAI
+## Using GPT models from OpenAI

-This example shows how you can use the [GPT-3.5 model from OpenAI](https://platform.openai.com/docs/models/gpt-3-5) for categorizing texts in zero- or few-shot settings.
+This example shows how you can use a model from OpenAI for categorizing texts in zero- or few-shot settings.
 Here, we perform binary text classification to determine if a given text is an `INSULT` or a `COMPLIMENT`.

 First, create a new API key from